 4. Your Diet & And Nutrition in check

-Since these marathons are putting your body in a strain not just on the race day but months leading to that, make sure you are eating right and healthy.
-Say bye to all refine carbonates like soda, coke, and so on.
+Since these marathons are putting your body under strain not just on the race day but months leading to that, make sure you are eating right and healthy.
+Say bye to all refined carbonates like soda, coke, and so on.
 No space for junk food and canned items either.

 When you omit these out of your dietary routine, you will notice how your energy levels will start to increase.
 Eat veggies as much as you can.
 Include beef, fish, and chicken in your diet.